Garage Dehumidifier Size

 This is the practical middle range for normal garage humidity control.
 It gives enough capacity for seasonal moisture without jumping straight to the largest portable units.

-For most homeowners, this is the default starting point unless the garage is unusually large, wet, or used for sensitive storage.
+For many homeowners, this is the default starting point unless the garage is unusually large, wet, or used for sensitive storage.

-A large garage, workshop, or humid-climate garage usually needs 50–70 pints.
+A large garage, workshop, garage gym, or humid-climate garage usually moves into the 50–70 pint range.

 Move into this range if: